aizuon/tiny-coin/README.md

 ## What is it?

 Tinycoin is a minimal implementation of Bitcoin in C++.
 It is not designed to be used as a Bitcoin node, but rather to learn how Proof of Work cryptocurrencies function and provide a small example project.

 ## Building

-Windows 11 with Visual Studio 2022 for build environment and vcpkg for library management is strongly suggested.
-The project depends on the following x64 and x86 static libraries:
+`CMake` for build environment and `vcpkg` for library management is employed.
+The project depends on the following dynamic libraries:

-- openssl
 - boost
 - fmt
 - spdlog
+- openssl

 ## Quick start

 - Run a miner node

   ```
   $ tiny-sandbox.exe --port 9901 --node_type miner --wallet miner.dat